Ray Ranson: Business career

 In April 2007, Ranson submitted an undisclosed bid to acquire Manchester City F.C., the first team he had played for professionally in 1978.
 Ranson would withdraw the offer after failing to reach an agreement with the club's board of directors.

 In October 2007, Ranson led a £40 million offer to take over Southampton F.C. on behalf of SISU Capital, an investment management company.
 The directors of Southampton Leisure Holdings PLC, the club's parent company, voted 5–2 in favor of accepting the deal, until the proposals were rejected by three major shareholders.

 In December 2007, Ranson completed a deal to take over Coventry City F.C. on behalf of SISU Capital, which saved the club from entering administration and incurring a 10-point deduction.
 As part of the transaction, Ranson was installed as Coventry City's new chairman.
 SISU Capital also signed a cooperation agreement with Arena Coventry Limited (ACL), owners of the Ricoh Arena, that would allow Coventry City to continue using the stadium as their home ground.
 Ranson would step down from the role in 2011, with former Southampton chairman Ken Dulieu replacing him.

 In 2015, Ranson and launched the London Sport Exchange, an online marketplace designed to connect alternative investors with professional sports-related investment and opportunities.
 Ranson opened the site to institutional investors in 2017 before selling the platform to private equity investors in 2019.

+In 2024, Ranson formed CoverSport as a Guernsey-based, full-stack digital insurer with a peer-to-peer marketplace for the issuance, trading, clearing and settlement of parametric insurance contracts that provide for a payment on the outcome of a specified sporting event.